Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 Mid-to-High Back Bar Stools

-Bar stools with full backs like this one offer the customer the ultimate in comfort.
-This type of design is best suited for fine dining restaurants or for casual restaurants wanting comfort.
+Bar stools with full backs offer the customer the ultimate in comfort.
+They’re best suited for fine dining restaurants or for casual restaurants wanting comfort.

 High backs are ideal because: